GrigoryGraborenko/boc/README.md

         }
     }
 ```
-The inputs are `forum` and  `threads`, which are data blobs output by the statelets.
-Here, although they are separate data items, we link them via the decorator.
+The inputs are `forum` and  `threads`, which are **data blobs** output by the statelets.
+Here, although they are separate **data blobs**, we link them via the decorator.
 This way, if you have access to the thread, you have access to the forum and vice versa.

-The final step is to use this data in a render component.
+The final step is to use this **data blob** in a render component.
 You must provide a single root component to the server on startup - this then becomes the entry point for all rendering of state.

 ```js
 const React = require('react');